harrisonjones1000/COSC326/E1/README.md

 Harrison Jones

 Test cases I have come up with are in E1_tests.txt Also added at the bottom of this file.
-Code is run by running test.java.
-Should output fixed email outputs or indicate one way in which the current email fails.
+Code is run by running the follwing: javac Etude1.java java Etude1.java E1_tests.txt output.txt

 harrisonbjones1000@gmail.com
 Harrisonbjones1000@gmail.com